talon-one/TalonOne.cs/docs/ManagementApi.md

 # **GetWebhook**
 > Webhook GetWebhook (int webhookId)

-Get Webhook
+Get webhook

-Returns an webhook by its id.
+Returns a webhook by its id.

 ### Example
 ```csharp